1987 Atlanta Falcons season

 The 1987 Atlanta Falcons season was the franchise's 22nd season in the National Football League (NFL).
-The Falcons finished with the worst record in the league, 3–12, and secured the first overall pick in the 1988 NFL Draft.
+The Falcons finished with the worst record in the league, 3–12, and secured the first overall pick in the 1988 NFL draft.
 Head coach Marion Campbell started his second stint as Falcons head coach in 1987 after previously coaching the team from 1974–1976.

+The last remaining active member of the 1987 Atlanta Falcons was Jessie Tuggle, who retired after the 2000 season.